imandra-ai/verified-react/README.md

 ## Viewing instances

-The TicTacToe example is hooked up with an example of viewing instances.
+The TicTacToe example is hooked up to Imandra to allow querying and viewing instances.
 To run it, run:

     imandra-http-server -reason